micropython/micropython/docs/psoc6/installation.rst

 The evaluation PSoC6™ boards include an integrated hardware programmer tool using `KitProg <https://www.infineon.com/cms/en/design-support/tools/programming-testing/psoc-programming-solutions/#collapse-703c72c0-50f2-11ec-9758-005056945905-3>`_ firmware.
 Some older boards will come preflashed with KitProg version 2.
 In MicroPython PSoC6™ port it is required to use KitProg version 3, and the setup process will fail for version 2.

+By default, the device setup automatically updates the flasher firmware, ensuring compatibility with the rest of the flashing tools.
-If you need to update the KitProg firmware, you can use the flag ``-u`` for updating the firmware version in the MicropPython device setup process.
+If you want to skip the KitProg firmware update step, you can use the flag ``-s`` or ``--skip-fw-update`` during the ``device-setup`` process.

 .. tabs::